biryeongtrain/terrarium/README.md

-# Atlas-Geo
+# Terrarium
-Earth in minecraft, built off atlas because I hate java.
+Earth in minecraft.

 - Does it modify world height like CubicChunks?
 NO
 - Is it configurable?
-Not yet
+A bit
-- Is it working? yes if you enjoy beautiful stony landscape!
+- Is it working? yes if you like random biomes

 it uses aws for data